-Businesses with clients or connections around the world can rack up international calling fees fast with a traditional phone provider.
+Businesses with clients or connections worldwide can rack up international calling fees fast with a traditional phone provider.
 Luckily, there are a few VoIP providers that can help.
 8×8 shines in that it offers free international calling to a whopping 47 countries.
-You’ll have to pay for their advanced package to reach all 47, but lower-tier packages include free international calls to the 14 most common countries doing business with U.S.-based companies.
+You’ll have to pay for their advanced package to reach all 47, but the mid-tier package includes free international calls to the 14 most common countries doing business with U.S.-based companies.

-Other features you’ll get with your 8×8 package include:
+Other features you’ll get with any 8×8 package include:

 - Unlimited fax